fenago/puppet-course/quickstart/md/Lab_9.md

 Puppet\'s toolbox, the template file.
 We\'ve examined the EPP tag syntax and seen the different kinds of tags available, including printing and non-printing tags.

-We\'ve looked at some real-life examples of dynamically generating config files from Facter and Hiera data, and seen seen how to declare typed parameters in the template file, and pass in values for those parameters when calling the `epp()` function in your Puppet manifest.

 We\'ve seen how to check the syntax of templates using `puppet epp validate`, and how to render the output of a